Kevingtxz/PubQ-python/README.md

 PubQ is a platform to study for exams published at universities.

-## How to Run it

-First you will need to install Python 3, Django 3 and Postgre 13 in your machine , you can download Python on https://www.python.org/downloads/ , Django by following this tutorial https://www.djangoproject.com/download/ and Postgre on https://www.postgresql.org/download/

-Now that you have Python and Django, download the package, extract it and get in Pubq/base with your terminal and run 'python manage.py runserver"
-Then you will run the program and can use it by taping 'http://127.0.0.1:8000/' on your browser.
+## Manual

+First download and extract the folder, then run 'pip install -r requirements.txt' to downaload the dependencies After this, you can run it with the command 'python manage.py runserver" and can use see the project on 'http://127.0.0.1:8000/'.

 ## Dependencies